jlewi/foyle/README.md

 ## Feedback

-If you have questions or run into bugs please open a GitHub issue in the [Foyle repository](https://github.com/jlewi/foyle/issues).
+We are actively seeking feedback to help us improve Foyle.
+If you have questions, feature requests, or run into bugs please open a GitHub issue in the [Foyle repository](https://github.com/jlewi/foyle/issues).